zopefoundation/zc.relationship/src/zc/relationship/README.txt

 Notice that there are two ways of adding indexes, by the way.
 We have already seen that the index has an 'index' method that takes a relationship.
 Here we use 'index_doc' which is a method defined in zope.index.interfaces.IInjection that requires the token to already be generated.
+Since we are using intids to tokenize the relationships, we must add them to the ZODB app object to give them the possibility of a connection.

     >>> app['abeAndBran'] = rel = Relationship(
     ...     (people['Abe'],), 'manages', (people['Bran'],))